jhilgar/quantum-computing-notes/README.md

 # JDH's Quantum Computing Notes
 Simulating basic quantum computation algorithms in Python.

-Requires Jupyter if you'd like to run/edit on your machine:
+Requires Jupyter and numpy if you'd like to run/edit on your machine:
 ```
-pip install jupyterlab
+pip install jupyterlab numpy

 jupyter lab
 ```